“Be mindful of your self-talk. It is a conversation with the universe.” -David James Lees

 Drawing became a hobby of mine at a very early age.
-The main reason for that is probably that my brother(18) and I did not really have any kind of technical devices when we were kids, and whenever we went out for dinner, we brought heaps of paper and pencils along and that is how it all began.
+The main reason for that is probably that my brother(18) and I did not really have any kind of technical devices when we were children, and whenever we went out for dinner, we brought heaps of paper and pencils along and that is how it all began.
 Since then I have been drawing regularly until school became busy and me taking some time off to sit down and draw became rather rare.
-Studying at NMIT helps me to find the time to draw again, which I am thankful for.
-My plan is to either become a graphic or a product designer one day, although I might end up doing something completely different.
-It is important to me that my job inspires me to stay creative and in regards to everything that is going on on this planet I hope to be able to make some small positive changes… How amazing would it be to design advertising posters for Greenpeace??
+Studying at NMIT brings me closer to drawing again and also introduces me to new ways of creating art, which definitely makes me step out of my comfort zone.
+My goal is to become a product or graphic designer, but I have the feeling that I might be ending up doing something completley different.
+In regards of all the things that are happening on and with this planet, it is important to me that my job -no matter what it will be- can contribute to some positive change… How awesome would it be to design advertising posters for Greenpeace??!

 I am a ‘foodie’.
 Cooking is another passion of mine, and I try to be as healthy as possible, constantly trying to find new recipes and to create new flavours.
 Over the last couple of years, I understood how important it is to look out for yourself, no matter if it is a self-cooked meal, a pamper day or some time away from technology.

 My mum used to be amazing at being positive, healthy and looking after herself in general.
-I am now feeling like I am adapting many of these things, which makes me feel closer to her.
+I know feel like I am adapting many of these things, which makes me feel closer to her.